U.S. visa photo 2x2

 What matters most for this specific document

-Visa routes often fail because the applicant chose the wrong visa variant or ignored portal-specific technical rules even though the crop looked acceptable.
+Visa pages often fail because the applicant chose the wrong visa variant or ignored portal-specific technical rules even though the crop looked acceptable.

-A source link from U.S. Department of State is attached to this route, but the page still only covers what is stored in the data model and visible on screen.
+A source link from U.S. Department of State is attached to this profile, but the page still covers only the rules shown here and the checks the tool can make on screen.

-- 2×2 in also appears on nearby pages, but that does not make them interchangeable with U.S. visa photo 2x2.
+- 2×2 in also appears on nearby pages, so confirm that U.S. visa photo 2x2 is the profile you need.

-- Background rule on this route: Use a plain white or light neutral background with an even tone.
+- Background rule on this page: Use a plain white or light neutral background with an even tone.

 - Manual review still matters for expression and eye visibility: Keep a neutral expression and look directly at the camera.